Gastric Bypass Surgery Recovery

 Emotional Ups and Downs After Gastric Bypass

 You may experience emotional changes as you begin to lose weight, and even after you have lost the weight.
 People may treat you differently.
 You may have assumed that your whole life would change if you finally lost weight, only to be disappointed when you find that it hasn't.
 A psychologist may screen you before surgery to see if you are at risk for any emotional issues along your journey.
+(Read more about the psychological effects of bariatric surgery.)

 Food may have taken a central role in your pre-gastric bypass life.
 Food may have substituted for love and provided comfort and solace.
 Without it, you may feel a sense of loss.
 There is a small risk of addiction swapping after bariatric surgery.
 You may substitute food and eating with other unhealthy substances or behaviors, such as drugs, alcohol or obsessive gambling or sexual activity.
 Some people may develop disordered eating following bariatric surgery procedures such as gastric bypass.